harendra-kumar/concise-haskell/language/20-typeclasses.rst

       lookup () (GMapUnit v)   = v
       insert () v (GMapUnit _) = GMapUnit $ Just v

+Are the associated type functions available outside the typeclass instance?
+Are they available where the instance is used?
+Yes they are available outside the type class, not restricted to the typeclass.

 Type synonyms

 Examples: Variable argument function